hulanbv/pillo-sdk/UnityBuildTools/README.md

 # Pillo SDK Unity Build Tools

-The Pillo SDK Build Tools contains Unity editor scripts that help you build projects using the Pillo SDK.
+The Pillo SDK Unity Build Tools contains Unity editor scripts that help you build projects using the Pillo SDK.

 ## Installation